garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Web Content Accessibility Guidelines (WCAG).md

 - Explicit font size setting: 16px as frequent recommendation
 - Using standard settings #compsci345example of established frameworks.
 - Font size setting #compsci345example for paragraphs is expected to be acceptable
+## Colour Contrast
+- Many users cannot read text if there is not sufficient contrast between text & bac